How to replace eggs in baking and for breakfast

 - Chia eggs can be used in all the ways that flax eggs are used.

-Avocado – 1 egg = ¼ cup of mashed avocado
+¼ cup of mashed avocado equals one whole egg

 - Yes!!
 Avocados are an amazing egg substitutes in baking.
 Avocados are a great binding agent and the fat content is great for giving recipes moisture.
 Using an avocado can help make your recipes healthier because you won’t need to use as much oil or vegan butter.

 ¼ cup of puree equals one whole egg

 - Mashed bananas and unsweetened applesauce make for good binding and moistening agents in baked goods, as long as you don’t mind the taste of banana in your baked goods.

 - You can also steam and mash up pumpkin, sweet potato or butternut squash.
 These also serve as good moisture and binding agents in baked goods.
 Check out my Sweet potato brownies

 Baking soda and vinegar